-The consolidated financial statements have been prepared on a going concern basis and include the accounts of the 100% owned subsidiaries of the Company, Daytal and Almonty Sub.
+These unaudited consolidated interim financial statements have been prepared on a going concern basis and include the accounts of the Company's 100% owned subsidiaries, Daytal and Almonty Sub.

 The accounting policies and methods of computation adopted in the preparation of the financial statements of the subsidiaries are consistent with those adopted and disclosed in Note 3.